On finite energy monopoles on $\mathbb{C}\times \Sigma$: Introduction

 Our proof of Theorem \ref{powerlaw} and Theorem \ref{exponentialdecay} will rely on this result.
 Our results, however, provide another perspective for Theorem \ref{JT}: we have exponential decay for vortices on $\C$ because for nonzero constant functions on $\Sigma$, their zero loci do not change among different fibers (since they are empty).

 The same classification problem is also asked for the anti-self-dual connections on the trivial $SU(2)$-bundle over $X$.
-Wehrheim established an energy identity in \cite{Wehrheim}.
+Wehrheim proved an energy identity in \cite{Wehrheim}.
 She showed that the energy of an anti-self-dual connection, if finite, must be an integer after suitable normalization.
-But a classification result is still missing.
+A general classification result is still unknown.
+In \cite{Biquard-Jardim}, Biquard and Jardim studied finite energy instantons on $\T^2\times \C$ assuming quadratic curvature decay and proved the correspondence with algebraic objects.